Portland-Bit-Devs/Portland.BitDevs/meetings/25_02_25/README.md

 ### Requests

-- A guest speaker for Feb.
+- A guest speaker for March.
 25 2025
 - Artist / Graphic designer to help with branding and web applications.
 [1.5 years in]
 - Continue to improve the Portland BitDevs web experience.